Kellyanne Conway: Subsequent activities

+In December 2023, Conway met with congressional Republicans and argued that it was electorally necessary for them to support protections of access to birth control, citing public approval for such protection.
+Shortly after the Supreme Court of Alabama delivered their February 2024 ruling in LePage v.
+Center for Reproductive Medicine, Conway's firm shared polls that they had conducted demonstrating broad public support for protections of IVF and fertility treatments, even among Americans opposed to abortion and self-identifying evangelicals.

+In 2024, Conway was paid by the Club for Growth to advocate on behalf of the social media app TikTok and its parent company, ByteDance.
+In this capacity, Conway lobbied against efforts to restrict or force the sale of TikTok amid congressional consideration of the Protecting Americans from Foreign Adversary Controlled Applications Act.

+Conway delivered a speech on the third night of the 2024 Republican National Convention.

 Political views

 Conway views herself as a Generation X conservative.
 Conway is anti-abortion, saying in 1996: "We're pro-life.
 The fetus beat us.
 We grew up with sonograms.
 We know life when we see it."
 She spoke at the 2017 March for Life, an annual rally protesting abortion and Roe v.
 Wade.

 She does not consider herself a feminist "in a classical sense", saying that she believes the term is associated with being "anti-male" and "pro-abortion", but identifies as what she calls an "individual feminist".
-Conway has claimed that many feminists fail to accept women who are pro-life and conservative, and has claimed that they "'mainly care about what happens from the waist down...
+Conway has opined that many feminists fail to accept women who are pro-life and conservative, and that they "'mainly care about what happens from the waist down...
 It's an insult.
 You know, it's [from] the waist up for me – my eyes, my ears, my head, my heart, my mouth certainly.'"
-She has also claimed that "nobody cared" about her experience with sexual harassment and her Me Too moment because of her political views.
+She has also said that "nobody cared" about her experience with sexual harassment and her Me Too moment because of her political views.